aimeeu/cardiganpeke/content/en/docs/samples/armory/webhooks/index.md

 ---
-title: Overview, Guide, Tutorial Samples for a Single Feature
+title: Overview|guide|tutorial sample for a single feature
-linkTitle: Overview|Guide|Tutorial
+linkTitle: Overview|guide|tutorial
 description: >
   This page contains an overview, guide, and tutorial for a single feature in Armory's Continuous Deployment-as-a-Service product.
 ---